zeeshanAhsan1/theCircleOfLife/README.md

 - Add an edge between it and one node within 5 steps forward or backward along the primary loop.
 - Do this until no more edges can be added.

+## The Problem : Predator, Prey and Agent
+This environment is occupied by three entities, the Predator, the Prey, and the Agent, who can move from node to node along the edges.
+The Agent wants to catch the Prey; the Predator wants to catch the Agent.
+If the Agent and the Prey occupy the same node, the Agent wins.
+If the Agent and the Predator occupy the same node, the Agent loses.The three players move in rounds, starting with the Agent, followed by the Prey, followed by the Predator.